Recursively rekey ansible-vault encrypted files and in-line variables

 but works recursively on encrypted files and in-line variables

-⚠️ This project is alpha software and is under active development ⚠️
+⚠️ This project is beta software and is under active development ⚠️

 What is this?

-works suffers from two main drawbacks: first, it only works on vault encrypted files and
+suffers from two main drawbacks: first, it only works on vault encrypted files and not on

-not on vault encrypted YAML data; and second, it only works on a single vault encrypted
+vault encrypted YAML data; and second, it only works on a single vault encrypted file at

-goes through every file and rekeys everything in every format it can find.
+recursively goes through every file and rekeys every encrypted file and YAML variable all

 This is that script.